CenterForOpenScience/SHARE/docs/index.rst

         + more info on the `elasticsearch docs`_ page
    - Data aggregations across fields
 - An `Ember application`_ using the SHARE API for:
+   - Searching the SHARE database
    - Discovering new Projects
-   - Curation
    - Corrections and Updates
-- A python library called ``sharepa`` for SHARE Parsing and Analysis
 - API Endpoints for accessing transformed metadata
     + https://share.osf.io/api/v2